mlswg/mls-architecture/draft-ietf-mls-architecture.md

 of both Clients and elements of the messaging system, as described in the remainder of this section.

--- The attacker can read and write arbitrary messages inside the secure transport channel.

-This departs from most threat models where we consider that the secure channel used for transport always provides secrecy.
-The reason for this consideration is that in the group setting active malicious insiders or adversarial services are be considered.

 Generally, MLS is designed under the assumption that the transport layer is present to protect metadata and privacy in general, while the MLS protocol is providing stronger guarantees such as confidentiality,